alovajs/alovajs.github.io/docs/tutorial/02-getting-started/01-introduce.md

 With the various features of alova, you can also build a Client-Server interaction layer(CSIL) for your project.
 The CSIL will distribute response data to various components by merging same requests.
 Additionally, the CSIL also manages response data and the responsive states created by useHooks.
 You can access and modify the datas in CSIL in any UI component, as well as refresh the data in CSIL.

-> If you want to build a CSIL, please refer to [Building Client-Server Interaction Layer](/tutorial/project/best-practice/csil)
+> To learn how to build a CS Interaction Layer, refer to [Building the Client-Server Interaction Layer](/tutorial/project/best-practice/csil)

 ## Run in any JS environment

-Not only that, Alova is very flexible, you can use it with different request tools in any of the following JS environments (the gray part will be gradually supported in the future).
+alova is very flexible, you can use it with various request tools across any JavaScript environment (grayed-out options will be gradually supported in the future).

 <SupportList showStatus></SupportList>